 #1 Nature of data

-This data can be calculated or measured like time taken to complete parts or tasks.
+This data can be calculated or measured as the time taken to complete parts or tasks.
 This data offers an indirect assessment of the usability of a design or the users’ performance.
-Task-completion time, the number of errors or success rates can only provide a perception of usability.
+Task completion time, the number of errors or success rates can only provide a perception of usability.
 A common example is satisfaction ratings for a product.

-As quantitative data are only numbers, they are not used to interpret a usability testing study in absolute terms, as they don’t tell about the problems that arose or suggest a modification to the design for better performance.
+As quantitative data are only numbers, they are not used to interpret a usability testing study in absolute terms.
+They don’t tell about the problems that arose or suggest a modification to the design for better performance.
 This is also true from a user or performance point of view.

 #2 When to conduct a Qualitative study

-- A qualitative study provides answers to ‘why, ‘how’ and ‘what’ like – ‘why did you stop…?’
+- A qualitative study answers ‘why, ‘how’ and ‘what’ like – ‘why did you stop…?’
 ‘What happened…?”How did you feel…?’
-As a qualitative study brings the user and the test team closer a more personalized study can be conducted.
-There can be an actual conversation and the team can gain useful insight from the users.
+As a qualitative study brings the user and the test team closer, a more personalized study can be conducted.
+There can be an actual conversation, and the team can gain useful user insight.
 These insights can be used to modify /better the design.

 #3 When to conduct a Quantitative study

-- This study throws light on group behavior but doesn’t talk of the individual participants.
+- This study throws light on group behavior but doesn’t discuss individual participants.
 It can identify the percentage of participants having a problem with a particular task but won’t tell the individual problems.
-This objective nature of data helps in identifying areas where things go wrong without talking about what went wrong.
+This objective nature of data helps identify areas where things go wrong without talking about what went wrong.